 Risk Management is responsible for identifying and mitigating exposures to the university's financial strength, the well being of its students, employees and visitors, and its reputation within the community.
 There are two techniques we employ to accomplish this:

-Risk Financing, which involves self-funding for moderate, predictible losses and purchasing insurance for unpredictable and catastrophic losses that could adversely impact the university's financial strength.
+- Risk Financing, which involves self-funding for moderate, predictable losses and purchasing insurance for unpredictable and catastrophic losses that could adversely impact the university's financial strength.